connxio/docs/README.md

 whole-site snapshots. `npm run docs:version -- X.Y.Z` copies only `docs/` and its guide sidebar.
 API generation commands write to `api/`.

+Run `yarn re-gen` to refresh the API reference.
+The generation scripts automatically fetch the v1, v2 and v3 OpenAPI specifications and replace their server URLs with `https://api.connxio.com` and remove the leading `/api` from endpoint paths before generating the docs.
+No manual downloads or YAML edits are needed. `yarn gen-all`, `yarn gen-api-docs connxio`, and `yarn gen-api-docs:version connxio:all` also prepare fresh specifications.

+Temporary specifications are saved in the ignored `.openapi/` directory.
+The shared server URL is configured in `scripts/prepare-api-specs.mjs`.
+Preparation must succeed before generation (and before cleaning when using `yarn re-gen`).
+Use these package scripts instead of invoking the Docusaurus generation commands directly.
+The Download OpenAPI link still points to the original upstream YAML.

 Links to the shared API are intentionally root-relative, for example `[API reference](/reference/connxio-api)`.
 Both current and archived guides use these same URLs.
 Links from the API to guides open the current documentation.